In this topic, you configure an existing AWS

 Tag your subnets with your cluster name

-If you are using existing AWS subnets with GKE on AWS and want to
+If you are using existing AWS subnets with Anthos clusters on AWS and want to

 create load balancers, you need to tag your VPC and subnets with your management

 service's name.
 If you created your VPC with